-Since I am also a person who wants nothing more than to feel confident and secure as a mother who is doing right by her kids, finding out that I hurt my son did wonders for my self-esteem.
-You’d think after 25 years of not knowing what I’m doing as a parent I’d have negotiated a deal with myself against the self-bashing.
+Since I am also a person who wants nothing more than to feel confident and secure as a mother who is doing right by her kids, finding out that I hurt my son was a hit to my self-esteem.
+After 27 years of not knowing what I’m doing as a parent, you’d think I’d have negotiated a deal with myself against the self-bashing.
 Instead, I immediately slid fragile arms into my worn and tattered robe of guilt.
 Within seconds, the heaviness of the emotional garment pushed down my shoulders and stole my joy.

 “There you go again, Shelby.
 Allowing worry and fear to drive your decisions.
 When will you ever surrender your need to control so God can do what God does best?”